robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 .. method:: str.translate(map)

-   Return a copy of the *s* where all characters have been mapped through the *map* which must be a dictionary of characters (strings of length 1) or Unicode ordinals (integers) to Unicode ordinals, strings or ``None``.
+   Return a copy of the *s* where all characters have been mapped through the *map* which must be a dictionary of Unicode ordinals(integers) to Unicode ordinals, strings or ``None``.
 Unmapped characters are left untouched.
    Characters mapped to ``None`` are deleted.

+   A *map* for :meth:`translate` is usually best created by :meth:`str.maketrans`.

+   You can use the :func:`maketrans` helper function in the :mod:`string` module to create a translation table.
+For string objects, set the *table* argument to ``None`` for translations that only delete characters:

    .. note::

-      A more flexible approach is to create a custom character mapping codec using the :mod:`codecs` module (see :mod:`encodings.cp1251` for an example).
+      An even more flexible approach is to create a custom character mapping codec using the :mod:`codecs` module (see :mod:`encodings.cp1251` for an example).